-“I have always felt very strongly that I need to work against inequality and the forces that make it possible,” said Niku Jafarnia J.D./M.P.P. ’20.
+“I have always felt very strongly that I need to work against inequality and the forces that make it possible,” says Niku Jafarnia J.D./M.P.P. ’20.
 For her, draconian and difficult immigration systems that favor certain populations are key sources of the disparities she hopes to eliminate.

 When President Donald Trump instituted the first of many travel bans that targeted Muslim-majority countries in 2017, Jafarnia was a first-year law student and she was furious.
 She had not yet entered the legal clinics that would become like a home to her at Harvard Law School.
 Still, she emailed Sabrineh Ardalan ’02 and Phil Torrey of the Harvard Immigration and Refugee Clinic, asking how she could fight back.